jitt-team/fluent-calculations-primitives/.github/README.md

 Spend minutes of programming to save hours of debugging and testing.

+# Give it a star ⭐

+Loving it?
+Show your support by giving this project a star!

 ## Features

 - Number (Decimal) and Condition (Boolean) datatype are supported,